1

 # CMA-ME.

-optimizer = create_optimizer(seed, n_emitters, sigma0, batch_size)
+scheduler = create_scheduler(seed, n_emitters, sigma0, batch_size)

-metrics = run_search(client, optimizer, env_seed, iterations, log_freq)
+metrics = run_search(client, scheduler, env_seed, iterations, log_freq)

 # Outputs.

-optimizer.archive.as_pandas().to_csv(outdir / "archive.csv")
+scheduler.archive.data(return_type="pandas").to_csv(outdir / "archive.csv")

-save_ccdf(optimizer.archive, str(outdir / "archive_ccdf.png"))
+save_ccdf(scheduler.archive, str(outdir / "archive_ccdf.png"))

-save_heatmap(optimizer.archive, str(outdir / "heatmap.png"))
+save_heatmap(scheduler.archive, str(outdir / "heatmap.png"))

 save_metrics(outdir, metrics)